-As explained in detail in Exhibit 3, at the close of the Government's case-inchief, the Government must confer with Defendant about admitted exhibits and file on the docket its list of the Government exhibits which were admitted into evidence during trial.
+As explained in detail in Exhibit 3, no later than one calendar day after the close of Plaintiff's case-in-chief, Plaintiff must confer with Defendant about admitted exhibits and file on the docket its list of Plaintiff's exhibits which were admitted into evidence during trial.
 The filed list must include any demonstratives the parties agree may be used during deliberations (keeping in mind that the default is that demonstratives will not be used during deliberations), as well as any disagreements about exhibits admitted into evidence or demonstratives to go back with the jury.
-The Government must also submit a USB Key/Thumb Drive and one binder containing hard copies of exhibits to the Courtroom Deputy, as detailed in Exhibit 3.
+Plaintiff must also submit a USB Key/Thumb Drive and one binder containing hard copies of exhibits to the Courtroom Deputy, as detailed in Exhibit 3.

-After Defendant rests and before closing arguments, after consulting with the Government, Defendant must file on the docket its list of Defendant's exhibits (if any) which were admitted into evidence during trial, following the same instructions included above regarding the Government's list.
+After Defendant rests and before closing arguments, after consulting with Plaintiff, Defendant must file on the docket its list of Defendant's exhibits which were admitted into evidence during trial, following the same instructions included above regarding Plaintiff's list.
 Defendant must also provide to the Courtroom Deputy a USB Key/Thumb Drive and a binder containing hard copies, as described in Exhibit 3.

-If the Government puts on a rebuttal case, if new exhibits are admitted, after the Government rests and before closing arguments, after consulting with Defendant, the Government must file an updated exhibit list, including the exhibits admitted during the Government's case-in-chief and the exhibits admitted during the Government's rebuttal case, and distinguish which exhibits were admitted during the rebuttal case.
-The Government must also provide to the Courtroom Deputy a USB Key/Thumb Drive and one binder including only the new exhibits admitted during the Government's rebuttal case.
+If Plaintiff puts on a rebuttal case, if new exhibits are admitted, after Plaintiff rests and before closing arguments, after consulting with Defendant, Plaintiff must file an updated exhibit list, including the exhibits admitted during Plaintiff's case-inchief and the exhibits admitted during Plaintiff's rebuttal case, and distinguish which exhibits were admitted during the rebuttal case.
+Plaintiff must also provide to the Courtroom Deputy a USB Key/Thumb Drive and one binder including only the new exhibits admitted during Plaintiff's rebuttal case.